mhevery/Largo-docs/README.md

 ## Branching

 Each release of Largo (0.3, 0.4, etc) will have a branch of Largo-docs named after that branch.
+Creating your own branch is as simple as <a href="https://github.com/INN/Largo-docs/fork" target="_blank">forking INN/Largo-docs</a>, making edits to your fork, and [submitting a pull request](https://help.github.com/articles/using-pull-requests) against the current branch of Largo-docs.

 ### Submitting pull requests